deltatrelabs/deltatre-aiday-2022-demo/README.md

 ## Demo 3 - Nebuly

-A demo script shows how to take a PyTorch model and optimize it leveraging the Nebuly's [Nebullvum](https://github.com/nebuly-ai/nebullvm) open-source library.
+A demo script shows how to take a PyTorch model and optimize it by leveraging Nebuly's [Nebullvum](https://github.com/nebuly-ai/nebullvm) open-source library.
 The optimized model is compared against the original model, for output compatibility and performance evaluation on different frameworks, returning the best one for the available hardware.

 Requirements: **Python 3.9.x**, **PyTorch 1.12.1**, **Nebullvm 0.5+**, **TensorRT 8.5.1.7**, **Intel OpenVINO 2022.2**, **ONNX Runtime 1.13.1** (on Linux/WSL Ubuntu 20.04)
 NVIDIA GPU (with CUDA 11.6, cuDNN)